 - Appears to be more of a salesman rather than a trader nowadays.
 He’s more interested in selling subscriptions to fund his lavish lifestyle.
-He even hires photographers to take pictures of him and girlfriend Sandra to post on Instagram.

 - Some of the reviews on Investimonials appear to be fake.
 This is a common tactic employed by newsletter owners.
 If you look at reviews for trading gurus, a lot of them are overly positive.
 It would be easy to create dozens of fake accounts with different IP’s and write five-star reviews to gain more attention.
 Also, some guru’s give away freebies to entice members to leave positive reviews.

 - Since leaving Profit.ly he has discontinued supporting their website and trade verification system.
 There is no evidence to prove he’s a profitable trader.

 In August 2019, Cameron announced on YouTube he’s retiring from day trading.
 The main reason behind the decision was to launch a new business.
 The new venture is teaching others how to make money through launching their own brand and selling digital products.
 In the meantime, Fous rebranded his company from ‘Fous4 Trading’ to IKNK Traders and Michael Spinosa is now the head trainer.
 As of October 2020 it appears Fous’ is back trading with more focus on Forex and Crypto.

 Trying to find reviews of IKNK Traders online is slightly challenging.
 TrustPilot appears to be the main source of reviews and so far the feedback has been negative.
 Out of four reviews